Jeffrey Bernfeld, CFP®, MBA

 Favorite Thing About Working With Clients

-“When I was 14, I began managing my mother’s retirement investment accounts.
+“At 14, I began managing my mother’s retirement investment accounts.
 I guess you could say she was my first client!
-Ever since then, I’ve been passionate about helping to improve the financial lives of others.”
+Since then, I’ve been passionate about helping to improve the financial lives of others.”

 My Philosophy On Client Service

-“I believe in both the big picture as well as getting the details right.
+“I believe in the importance of both the big picture and getting the details right.
 I love reviewing and analyzing tax returns, insurance policies, and investment statements to ensure that every aspect of a family’s financial life is optimized.
-By understanding the details of each of my client’s particular situations, I can customize and implement a plan of action to help them reach their goals.”
+By understanding the specifics of each client’s situation, I can create and implement a customized plan of action to help them reach their goals.”

 Maryland